I may earn money or products from the companies possibly mentioned in this post. To see my full affiliate disclosure click here

 In the meanwhile I’ll continue trying to wean my girl, so other things can start.

 Update – we finally weaned at just past 22 months in December 2017.
-It was sad to stop, and pulled at my hand in the future months when occasionally she’d ask to feed out of the blue, but I couldn’t due to now being on medication that is not good with breastfeeding.
+It was sad to stop, and pulled at my heart in the future months when occasionally she’d ask to feed out of the blue, but I couldn’t due to now being on medication that is not good with breastfeeding.
 How to stop breastfeeding a toddler

 How have you found weaning from breastfeeding?
 Easy or hard?
 Comment below.